vitruv-tools/Maven-Build-Parent/readme.md

 </parent>
 ```

-If you want to use a snapshot version of the Maven build parent, you need to enable snapshot dependencies from the OSSRH repository as shown below.
+If you want to use a snapshot version of the Maven build parent (or of any other dependency), you need to enable snapshot dependencies from the OSSRH repository as shown below.

 ```
 <repositories>